 State of play

-• Additional guidance on the amended FGR definition was set out in a decree published in December 2024.
+- Additional guidance on the amended FGR definition was set out in a decree published in December 2024, which was updated in December 2025 (see our website post for details).

-• Due to various issues and uncertainties relating to the amended FGR definition, even after the decree, a public consultation was launched in the beginning of 2025 to obtain input from the market, in particular relating to the (re)classification of Dutch and non-Dutch limited partnships as non-transparent FGRs.
+- Due to various issues and uncertainties relating to the amended FGR definition, even after the decree, a public consultation was launched in the beginning of 2025 to obtain input from the market, in particular relating to the (re)classification of Dutch and non-Dutch limited partnerships as non-transparent FGRs.

-• In June 2025, a letter (Fund Letter) was published in which the Dutch State Secretary for Finance announced further investigation into the possibility of additional amendments to the FGR definition to take away certain issues and uncertainties (identified as ‘bottle necks’).
+- In June 2025, a letter (Fund Letter) was published in which the Dutch State Secretary for Finance announced further investigation into the possibility of additional amendments to the FGR definition to take away certain issues and uncertainties identified as ‘bottle necks’ (see our website post of 13 June 2025 and our Quoted on this topic for details).

 Grandfathering rules

-In anticipation of amendments to the current FGR definition, new grandfathering rules have been proposed by the Dutch government in September 2025 (as part of the Tax Plans 2026) for (non-)Dutch limited partnerships that classified as tax transparent prior to 2025 and would be (re)classified as a non-transparent FGR as of 1 January 2025 based on the abovementioned criteria.
-This means that limited partnerships that might not have been able to apply the existing grandfathering rules (as outlined above) may nevertheless (temporarily) retain their tax transparent status (with effect from 1 January 2025 until the new rules enter into effect).
+In anticipation of amendments to the current FGR definition, grandfathering rules are available for (non-)Dutch limited partnerships that classified as tax transparent prior to 2025 and would be (re)classified as a non-transparent FGR as of 1 January 2025 based on the abovementioned criteria.
+This means that limited partnerships that might not have been able to apply the previous grandfathering rules (as outlined in our Quoted) may nevertheless (temporarily) retain their tax transparent status (with effect from 1 January 2025 until the new rules enter into effect).

-The newly proposed grandfathering rules intend to avoid short periods of non-transparency (and therefore a liability to tax), as the Dutch government anticipates that less limited partnerships will qualify as an FGR going forward following the expected further amendments to the FGR definition.
-In conclusion, these proposed new grandfathering rules provide for additional discretionary flexibility for (non-)Dutch investment funds that were transparent under the rules prior to 1 January 2025 and want to continue that status.
+The grandfathering rules intend to avoid short periods of non-transparency (and therefore a liability to tax), as the Dutch government anticipates that less limited partnerships will qualify as an FGR going forward following the expected further amendments to the FGR definition.
+In conclusion, these grandfathering rules provide for additional discretionary flexibility for (non-)Dutch investment funds that were transparent under the rules prior to 1 January 2025 and want to continue that status.
+Further to the parliamentary process, entities established on or after 1 January 2025 are also eligible to apply the grandfathering rules.

-Limited partnerships may opt to apply these new grandfathering rules, subject to the following conditions:
+Limited partnerships established prior to or during 2025 may opt to apply these grandfathering rules, subject to the following conditions:

-• the Dutch or non-Dutch limited partnership existed and classified as tax transparent prior to 2025;
+- The Dutch or non-Dutch limited partnership existed and classified as tax transparent prior to 2025 (this condition only applies to entities established prior to 1 January 2025);

-• limited partnership would, under the current FGR definition, be (re)classified as a non-transparent FGR as of 1 January 2025; and
+- The limited partnership would, under the current FGR definition, be (re)classified as a non-transparent FGR as of 1 January 2025 (or as of its date of establishment, if on or after 1 January 2025); and

-The new grandfathering rules are proposed to apply as from 1 January 2025 until 1 January 2028, whereby this period of application may be shortened if the amendments to the FGR definition enter into effect before that moment (e.g., on 1 January 2027).
+The grandfathering rules apply from 1 January 2025 until 1 January 2028, whereby this period of application may be shortened if the amendments to the FGR definition enter into effect before that moment (e.g., on 1 January 2027).
 Additionally, further grandfathering rules may be proposed at such time.

 Take-aways

-• On the positive side, the existing and newly proposed grandfathering rules may provide relief to the moment that any changes in legislation will enter into effect for limited partnerships that were established as tax transparent prior to 2025.
-This should be analyzed on a case-by-case basis and action should be taken timely.
+- On the positive side, the grandfathering rules may provide relief to the moment that any changes in legislation will enter into effect.
+This should be analysed on a case-by-case basis and action should be taken timely.

 Loyens & Loeff has ample experience on this topic.
 We are well placed to advise on these matters as we can provide combined tax, legal and regulatory advice in relation hereto.